Birth Control and Alcohol: Risks, Effects, and Safety

-Birth control (contraception) refers to any medication, device, or method used to prevent pregnancy, including intrauterine devices (IUDs), contraceptive injections, pills, patches, condoms, and other short-term or long-term methods.3,4
+Birth control (contraception) refers to any medication, device, or method used to prevent pregnancy, including intrauterine devices (IUDs), contraceptive injections, pills, patches, condoms, and other short-term and long-term methods.3,4

 Overall, alcohol has not been found to reduce or change the efficacy of birth control; however, it’s important to remember that alcohol can impair a person’s judgement and may alter behavior as a result.
 This may interfere with any form of birth control that requires consistent compliance and consumption.
-For example, being under the influence of drugs or alcohol may make a person forget to take a pill or change a ring.
-Alcohol use may also lead to the ineffective or inconsistent use of condoms, which not only increases the risk of unplanned pregnancy but also of sexually transmitted infections.
-Binge drinking problems and risky drinking, according to one study, increased the odds of ineffective contraception (whether it was a condom or a scheduled pill) by 1.7 times.
+For example, being under the influence of drugs and/or alcohol may make a person forget to take a pill or change a ring.
+Alcohol use may also lead to the ineffective or inconsistent use of condoms, which increases the risk of not only unplanned pregnancy but also sexually transmitted infections.5

-In addition, heavy alcohol intake, including binge drinking is associated with greater risk of developing medical complications affecting the blood, such as blood clots in the lungs or legs.7 Some women may also be at higher risk for developing a blood clot while using hormonal birth control, so heavy or binge alcohol might increase that risk.8 Overall, drinking heavily while also taking birth control or other medications should always be discussed with a physician.
+In addition, heavy alcohol intake, including binge drinking is associated with a greater risk of developing medical complications affecting the blood, such as blood clots in the lungs or legs.7 Some women may also be at higher risk for developing a blood clot while using hormonal birth control, so heavy or binge drinking might increase that risk.8

 Is It Safe to Drink Alcohol on Birth Control?

-In general, it is safe to drink alcohol while on birth control, however, there are some important considerations to be aware of.
-Alcohol has been found to leave the body slower in women on birth control.9 For instance, alcohol may interfere with a person’s ability to think clearly and move with coordination, and this may cause a person to misuse or even neglect to use contraceptives such as condoms.10,11 This may not only increase their risk of pregnancy but can also increase their chance of acquiring sexually transmitted diseases and infections (STDs/STIs).
+In general, it is safe to drink alcohol while on birth control.
+However, there are some important considerations to be aware of.
+Alcohol has been found to leave the body slower in women on birth control.9 For instance, alcohol may interfere with a person’s ability to think clearly and move with coordination, and this may cause a person to misuse or even neglect to use contraceptives such as condoms.10,11 This may increase not only their risk of pregnancy but also their chance of acquiring sexually transmitted diseases and infections (STDs/STIs).